The future of iron and steel

 Read more

 As part of their collaboration, Brazil Iron and RWE are also assessing the feasibility of producing green hydrogen as a reductant in the manufacturing of green iron.
-Brazil Iron aims to produce Hot Briquetted Iron (HBI)—a stable form of Direct Reduced Iron (DRI)—which plays a crucial role in the decarbonization of the steel industry.
+Brazil Iron aims to produce Hot Briquetted Iron (HBI), a stable form of Direct Reduced Iron (DRI), which plays a crucial role in the decarbonization of the steel industry.
 By enabling the shift from coal-fired blast furnaces to electric arc furnaces (EAFs), this initiative supports the global drive toward a low-carbon future.

-"The collaboration between CBPM, Brazil Iron, and RWE represents a significant step forward for sustainable mining in Bahia.
+Carballal emphasized the importance of this strategic partnership: "The collaboration between CBPM, Brazil Iron, and RWE represents a significant step forward for sustainable mining in Bahia.
 By aligning with cutting-edge environmental practices, we are not only reducing our footprint but also driving economic and social progress in the region."

 He further highlighted Bahia’s potential as a global leader in sustainable iron production: